NavaneethKumar237/Risc-v-internship/README.md

 GAMES
 =
-There are many games but i got stucked with the tiny invaders that was my childhood favourate game -
+There are many games but i got stucked with the tiny invaders that was my childhood favourite game -

 Tiny Invaders